 Maggie Ullman, Principal Consultant.

-Maggie co-founded and directs the Southeast Sustainability Directors Network, and is the Partner Network Coordinator for the Urban Sustainability Directors Network.
-Her success convening and facilitating member networks was featured in the 2014 book Connecting to Change the World, Harnessing the Power of Networks for Social Impact.
+Maggie directs the Southeast Sustainable Communities Fund for the network she co-founded called the Southeast Sustainability Directors Network.
+Her success designing and facilitating networks was featured in the 2014 book Connecting to Change the World, Harnessing the Power of Networks for Social Impact.

 Lauren Bradley, Senior Consultant.